 In a day or two, you should be able to sit in a chair and walk with help.
 You may need to do breathing therapy to help prevent or remove fluid building up in your lungs.
 You can go back to your normal food as soon as you feel able.

 Make sure you have someone to help at home for a while.
 When you go home, it may take a little while for you to resume normal activities.
-Don't do any vigorous exercise until your doctor says you are ready.
+Don't do any vigorous exercise until your healthcare provider says you are ready.
 Don't get the incision wet until your healthcare provider gives you permission to do so.
-Don’t lift anything heavy until your doctor says it’s OK.
-Ask your doctor when it is safe for you to drive.
+Don’t lift anything heavy until your healthcare provider says it’s OK.
+Ask your healthcare provider when it is safe for you to drive.

 Take your temperature and weigh yourself every day.
 This is to check for infection, and to make sure your heart is pumping normally.
 If it doesn’t pump normally, fluid can build up in your body and quickly cause you to gain excess weight.

-You will probably have your stitches or staples removed in 7 to 10 days.
+You will likely have your stitches or staples removed in 7 to 10 days.
 Make sure you keep all of your follow-up appointments.
 Follow all the instructions your healthcare provider gives you for medicines, exercise, diet, and wound care.

 Make sure all your dentists and doctors know about your new heart valve.
 You may need to take antibiotics before certain medical and dental procedures.
 This is to prevent getting an infection in your new valve.